 The Matador Review is an online literature and art quarterly based in Chicago, Illinois.

-Founded in January 2016, TMR began as a small team of three.
-Our purpose: to promote "alternative work" from both art and literature, and to encourage the new-wave of respect for online publications.
+Founded in January 2016, our purpose is to promote "alternative work" from both art and literature, and to encourage the new-wave of respect for online publications.
 In a world of print, we celebrate the digital decision.

 For us, "alternative" is a way of voice and experience.
 It is the distinction from what is conventional, and it advocates for a progressive attitude.
 The Matador Review binds itself to these tenets, fostering a habitat for the unfamiliar and unsung.